EDAR NORTH AMERICA

 Highly Movable for Ease of Deployment

 HEAT uses a specially designed, highly moveable trailer mounting system for temporary deployments throughout North America.
 The trailer system is simply towed with a vehicle in a stowed position (meaning the mounting arm is folded down) to the testing location and is then quickly set up with the push of a button once at the testing location.

-When the trailer is fully deployed for data collection, the arm is approximately 5 meters (16ft) above the roadway, allowing for all types of vehicles to safely travel by the EDAR unit.
-The deployment of EDAR Remote Sensing units using the temporary configuration is unobtrusive and does not affect traffic flow or cause any disruptions.
+When the trailer is fully deployed for data collection, the arm is approximately 5 meters (16ft) above the roadway, allowing for all types of vehicles to safely travel underneath the EDAR unit.
+The deployment of EDAR remote sensing units using the temporary configuration is unobtrusive and does not affect traffic flow or cause any disruptions.
 The entire specially designed system captures emissions from vehicles exhibiting natural driving behavior.
 The temporary deployment system runs unmanned for an accurate and realistic dataset showing the health of the vehicle fleet in a real-world setting.

 The short video below demonstrates the trailer deployment in a real-world scenario.

 Customized Technology Solutions

 In addition to performing data collection with EDAR, HEAT provides customized software solutions to its customers.
 The talented software engineers at HEAT expertly engineered secure portals for simple data retrieval for both government entities and motorists.
 Depending on the requirements of a program, HEAT can customize these data interfaces.
 HEAT respects and abides by all privacy regulations around the globe.

 Furthermore, HEAT is a proud member of the US/EU/Swiss Privacy Shield Framework.